Position Based In: Ramallah (West Bank) with frequent movements

 - Knowledge of the importance of confidentiality and data protection-relevant protocols;

 - Fluency in English, spoken and written required;

 - Advanced knowledge of MS Word, Excel, PowerPoint, and email/internet software;

 PUI provides a work environment that reflects the values of integrity, diversity and gender equality.
 Therefore, we strongly encourage applications from women and underrepresented cultural or social groups, particularly people with disabilities and people from communities highly affected by occupation-related violence (including settler violence).

 All PUI workers adhere to the values and principles outlined in the PUI Code of Conduct and policies, including the Protection from Exploitation and Abuse Policy and the Child Protection Policy.”

-Incomplete applications will not be considered.
+Incomplete applications or Unfilled Forms will not be considered.
 Only short-listed candidates will be contacted.